knchaffin/Meander/README.md

 ### V1.0.10
 - A bug was corrected so that note lengths are correct for all settings.
 Legato and Staccato are now correctly handled.
 Staccato note lengths via the gate outputs are now 50% of the note length designation (1/4, 1/8,, etc.).
 Legato (defualt) notes are 95% of the note length designation.
 - 8 new harmonic progressions were added for a new total of 59.
 A few slight tweaks were made to existing progressions to fit tradition better.
 - An appendix was added at the end of this manual that lists the harmonic progression description and Roman number step degrees.
+I've added some annotations about the progressions if you are interested in knowing more about harmonic theory.
+I'm no expert, but I have worked with Meander for 32 years or so now.
+I keep learning though.
 - The panel clock input text was changed to "EXT 8x BPM" to remind users that the clock should be an 8X clock.
 - Expanded the Harmony Presets text displays to allow maximum length in the space provided.
 ### V1.0.9